-The CCR anchor standards and high school grade-specific standards work in tandem to define college and career readiness expectations-the former providing broad standards, the latter providing additional specificity.
+The CCR anchor standards and secondary grade-specific standards work in tandem to define college- and career-readiness expectations-the former providing broad standards, the latter providing additional specificity.
+Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.